 (not pictured: a banana that we had already eaten)

 The last couple of weeks at Giant have been really good, at least if you are willing to do the gas deals!
 This week, the Tide, Huggies and Dr. Oetker pizzas were all part of the gas reward deals that I did.

 The Dr. Oetker pizza ended up being a moneymaker of $0.65!
 If we have pizza, I typically make it from scratch.
 But we do love this Dr. Oetker pizza and it is much healthier than most bought pizza.
-Plus, we all know that convenience is just really nice sometimes! 😉 I had purchased one pizza the previous week since in order to get the gas rewards, you needed to buy 5 pizzas.
-They only had one in stock though, which is why I had to get a rain check and buy the rest this week.
-Oh, and I loved that it just so happened that Ibotta and Mobisave both had savings that were good on any frozen pizza.
+Plus, we all know that convenience is just really nice sometimes! 😉 I had purchased one pizza the previous week because in order to get the gas rewards, you needed to buy 5 pizzas.
+They only had one in stock though, which is why I had to get a raincheck and buy the rest this week.
+Oh, and I loved that it just so happened that Ibotta and Fetch Rewards both had savings that were good on any frozen pizza.
 That’s what helped turn the deal into a moneymaker for me!

 A lot of you know how I love ice cream.
 Well, Giant totally made my week with their free Yuengling ice cream offer!
 If you don’t already, make sure that you check your Giant account regularly and add any pertinent e-coupons to your card.
 They’ve had some really good coupons lately that have made for good deals.
 (And if you don’t shop at Giant, lots of other stores have similar programs, so be sure to check your grocery store’s website.)
 Oh, and I have to say, I was impressed with the Espresso Chocolate Chip flavored ice cream too- it was the perfect coffee taste combined with just the right amount of semi-sweet chocolate chips.
 So yummy!